-In this section, we connect extreme precipitation objects with (1) PV structures, (2) IVT structures, (3) combined PV and IVT structures with a direct influence of the PV structures, and (4) combined PV and IVT structures, whereby also a remote influence of the PV structure is allowed.
-More specifically, the direct PV influence of category (3) requires the PV structure to have a direct overlap with the extreme precipitation object, whereas for category (4) the PV structure is also allowed to connect with the extreme precipitation object through overlap with the IVT structures' extended area, provided that the IVT structure itself overlaps the extreme precipitation object.
-Examples of categories (3) and (4) were given by the two types of cases discussed in section 3, and are also exemplified in Fig. 3 by an EPE over the Middle East and the US West Coast, respectively.
+whereas for category 4 the PV structure is also allowed to connect with the extreme precipitation object through overlap with the IVT structures' extended area, provided that the IVT structure itself overlaps the extreme precipitation object.
+Examples of categories 3 and 4 were given by the two types of cases discussed in Sect.
+3 and are also exemplified in Fig. 3 by an EPE over the Middle East and the US west coast, respectively.
 Figure 6 presents the fractions of EPEs that match with the PV and/or IVT structures for the four described categories.
-Hatching and stippling in Fig. 6a indicates where these values are statistically significantly larger and smaller, respectively, than under the assumption of independence of the EPEs and the PV structures (section 2.5), whereas fractions in Fig. 6b-d are only plotted if statistically significantly larger than under assumed independence as grid points with statistically significantly fractions smaller than under assumed independence are virtually absent.
-In the following discussion, we focus primarily on IVT structures in the IVT{pct} form as this form shows a particularly high importance for EPEs over land, in contrast to the IVT{filt} form that has a relatively high relevance for EPEs over the large ocean basins (Fig. S2).
+Hatching and stippling in Fig. 6a indicates where these values are statistically significantly larger and smaller, respectively, than under assumed independence of the EPEs and the PV structures (Sect.
+2.5).
+Fractions in Fig. 6b-d are only plotted if statistically significantly larger than under assumed independence, as grid points with statistically insignificant fractions or statistically insignificant fractions smaller than under assumed independence are virtually absent.
+In the following discussion, we focus primarily on IVT structures in the IVT{pct} form, as this form shows a particularly high importance for EPEs over land, in contrast to the IVT{filt} form that has a relatively high relevance for EPEs over the large ocean basins (Fig. S2).

 Rossby wave breaking is frequently associated with EPEs over subtropical and extratropical regions (Fig. 6a).
-Frequencies reduce substantially toward the poles and are negligible over the tropics.
-More specifically, regions where EPEs are strongly and significantly (crossed hatching in Fig. 6a) linked to PV structures include southwestern North America and the adjacent eastern Pacific upstream of the Rocky Mountains at subtropical latitudes, central North America downstream of the Rocky Mountains at extratropical latitudes, the entire Mediterranean Basin and surrounding regions extending from the eastern Atlantic over North Africa and a large part of the Middle East, and Northeast Asia with portions north of the Himalaya's and over the Sea of Okhotsk.
-In the Southern Hemisphere, we find the subtropical eastern Pacific and the western fringes of
+Frequencies reduce substantially towards the poles and are negligible over the tropics.
+More specifically, regions where EPEs are strongly and significantly (crossed hatching in Fig. 6a) linked to PV structures include southwestern North America and the adjacent eastern Pacific upstream of the Rocky Mountains at subtropical latitudes; central North America downstream of the Rocky Mountains at extratropical latitudes; the entire Mediterranean Basin and surrounding regions extending over the eastern Atlantic, North Africa, and a large part of the Middle East; and northeastern Asia with portions north of the Himalayas and over the Sea of Okhotsk.
+In the Southern Hemisphere, we find the subtropical eastern Pacific and the western fringes of South America upstream of the Andes, the extratropical part of South America downstream of the Andes, the southern African coast and adjacent seas, the southern margins of the Australian continent, and the Southern Ocean around the Antarctic continent.
+Fractions of EPEs that co-occur with PV structures exceed 80 % in all these regions and reach over 90% in parts of the Mediterranean and central North America.
+Interestingly, EPEs linked to PV structures also show statistically significant fractions